 Just for the record, do I think machines will reduce the need for these clinical skills.
-Yes, but that is another story [ ].
+Yes, but that is another story.

 Continued exposure and practice as the basis for expertise

-One point that is implicit in what I have said above relates to the fact that perceptual expertise in dermatology (or pathology or radiology, for that matter) relies on exposure to large training sets (i.e. seeing lots of patients).
+One point that is implicit in what I have said above relates to the fact that perceptual expertise in dermatology (or pathology or radiology, for that matter) relies on exposure to large training sets (i.e. seeing lots of examples).
 This is not the only basis for expertise, but it is key.

 However, as all medical students know, you tend to forget what you do not use.
-So, it is not enough to have seen lots of lesions, if you do not not continue to see lots of lesions.
-And you must see positive and negative examples frequently enough to maintain any skills you once had.
+So, it is not enough to have seen lots of lesions, if you do not continue to see lots of lesions.
+And you must see both positive and negative examples frequently enough to maintain any skills you once had.
 So, for instance in primary care, an average GP will only see a patient with a primary melanoma once every 5 to 10 years.
 This makes maintenance of skills problematic whatever skills were gained in more intensive periods at an earlier stage.

 Is Dermatoscopy / dermoscopy the solution?

-Dermatoscopy has become very popular in the last 20 years, but we do not expect out students to use it.
+Dermatoscopy has become very popular in the last 20 years, but we do not expect our students to use it.
 In expert hands, most of us feel happier with the knowledge it brings.
 However, available studies suggest it may worsen diagnostic performance in the hands of non-experts.
-In any case, if you are not seeing a high throughput of melanomas, the criticisms made in the previous paragraph still stand.
+In any case, if you are not seeing a high throughput of melanomas, the criticisms made in the previous paragraphs still stand.